 Instruction to Editor: Please modify the first paragraph as follows:

-A STA that receives at least one valid frame within a received PSDU shall update its NAV with the information received in any valid Duration field from within that PSDU for all frames where the new NAV value is greater than the current NAV value, except for those where the RA is equal to the MAC address of the STA.Upon receipt of a PS-Poll frame with its Duration/ID field set to AID, a STA shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in micro-seconds, required to transmit one ACK frame plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.
+A STA that receives at least one valid frame within a received PSDU shall update its NAV with the information received in any valid Duration field from within that PSDU for all frames where the new NAV value is greater than the current NAV value, except for those where the RA is equal to the MAC address of the STA.
+An S1G STAs shall update its NAV with the information received in the Duration field of a received NDP CTS, NDP ACK and NDP Modified ACK (≥2MHz) with Duration Indication field set to 0, except for those NDP MAC frames that are addressed to the STA as described in 9.3.2.6 (CTS procedure) for NDP CTS frames and in 9.3.2.8 (ACK procedure) for NDP (Modified) ACK frames.
+Upon receipt of a PS-Poll frame with its Duration/ID field set to AID, a STA, except for a S1G STA for which the RXVECTOR parameter’s RESPONSE_INDICATION of the received PS-Poll frame is set to NDP Response, shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in micro-seconds, required to transmit one ACK frame plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.
+Upon receipt of a PS-Poll frame with its Duration/ID field set to AID and with RXVECTOR’s parameter RESPONSE_INDICATION set to NDP Response, a S1G STA, shall update its NAV settings using a duration value equal to NDPTxTime - calculated depending on additional RXVECTOR’s parameters as described in 9.3.2.4a (Setting and resetting the RID) - plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.
 If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
 Various additional conditions may set or reset the NAV, as described in 9.4.3.3.
 When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 This NAV update operation is performed when the PHYRXEND.indication primitive is received.

 Instruction to Editor: Please modify the 4th paragraph (@REVmc D1.1) as follows:

 A STA that used information from an RTS frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no PHY-RXSTART.indication primitive is detected from the PHY during a period with a duration of (2  aSIFSTime) + (CTS_Time) + aPHY-RX-START-Delay + (2  aSlotTime) starting at the PHY-RXEND.indication primitive corresponding to the detection of the RTS frame.
-The “CTS_Time” shall be calculated using the length of the CTS frame and the data rate at which the RTS frame used for the most recent NAV update was received.
+For a non-S1G STA, the “CTS_Time” shall be calculated using the length of the CTS frame and the data rate at which the RTS frame used for the most recent NAV update was received.
+For a S1G STA, the “CTS_Time” shall be calculated using the time required to transmit an NDP CTS frame that is equal to NDPTxTime as calculated in 9.3.2.4a (Setting and resetting the RID).